Last Updated on

 - Eating less nutritional foods as pre-fabricated foods are cheaper.

-- Buying inferior items that break or needs to be repaired more often.
+- Buying inferior items that break or need to be repaired more often.

 - Unable to make use of great deals that will set you up for success in the long term.

-- Feeling forced to continue working at a shitty job.
+- You are feeling forced to continue working at a shitty job.

-- Being unable to say no to your boss.
+- You are unable to say no to your boss.

-- Feeling mentally flooded because much of your mental bandwidth revolves around your poor finances.
+- You are feeling mentally flooded because much of your mental bandwidth revolves around your poor finances.

-- Unable to pursue your interest and hobbies because you constantly need to work to pay your bills.
+- Unable to pursue your interest and hobbies because you continuously need to work to pay your bills.

 - Having low self-esteem.

 And that’s just scraping the surface!
 What makes being poor and/or without savings so corrosive is that the above symptoms often amplify your poverty.
-If you’re not eating well then you are more prone to illness.
-If you’re paying a higher interest on your loans you won’t be able to save as much etc.
+If you’re not eating well, then you are more prone to illness.
+If you’re paying higher interest on your loans, you won’t be able to save as much etc.

 (The above video is JL Collins, author of The Simple Path to Wealth: Your roadmap to financial independence and a rich, free life ) – Great book.